jpdarela/LuaEnv/README.md

 ### Visual Studio Developer Command Prompt
 **Critical:** All build commands must be run from a **Visual Studio Developer Command Prompt** or **Developer PowerShell**.

+**Automatic Search of DEveloment tools:** The scripts will automatically search for the Visual Studio Developer Shell and set up the environment.
+If it cannot find it, you can manually run the `setenv.ps1` script to set up the environment.
+See the [setenv.ps1](setenv.ps1) script for details.
+Use the -Path option to specify the path to your Visual Studio installation if needed.

 ### Download the Scripts

 Download the [zip file](https://github.com/jpdarela/lua_msvc_build/archive/refs/heads/main.zip) and unzip it.